sky-2002/sky-2002.github.io/docs/about.markdown

 <!-- #### **Introduction** -->

-I'm Aakash.
+Hi, I'm Aakash!
-I am a Btech student in Data science and AI at IIT Bhilai.
-I am passionate about open source.
-I find NLP and Databases interesting.

-I had created this blog during my GSoC to keep track of my progress.
-Now I plan to use it to document my work, which I can refer back to.
+I hold a B.Tech in Data Science and AI and work as an ML Engineer at [Needl](https://www.needl.ai/), where I collaborate with a talented and supportive team to solve challenges in areas like Retrieval-Augmented Generation (RAG), question answering, and automated multi-document report generation.

+I have a strong passion for NLP and databases, and I deepen my knowledge by exploring blogs, videos, online courses, and podcasts.
+I also enjoy contributing to open-source projects—while many of my contributions are small, I strive to make meaningful and impactful ones.

+Reading research papers is another interest of mine, especially when I can apply their ideas and insights to real-world problems in my work.

 #### **Open source highlights**
+- **November 2024**
+    - Added `model2vec` [embedding support](https://github.com/bhavnicksm/chonkie/pull/41) to `chonkie` semantic chunker.
 - **May 2024**
     - Created a [summarization metric](https://github.com/explodinggradients/ragas/pull/990) to evaluate summarization tasks, now available in RAGAS.
     - Integrated [epsilla retrieval module](https://github.com/stanfordnlp/dspy/pull/1068) in dspy.